wso2/docs-is/en/includes/references/grant-types.md

 !!! warning
         {{ product_name }} does not recommend using implicit grant for applications.

-The implicit grant flow is an OAuth 2.0 grant type that enables a client application to obtain an access token directly from the authorization server without an intermediate exchange of an authorization code.
+The implicit grant flow is an OAuth 2.0 grant type that enables a client application to obtain an access token from the authorization server without the intermediate exchange of an authorization code.
 This flow is commonly used in scenarios where the client application runs on a web browser.

 However, it is important to note that the access token is exposed in the browser's URL fragment, which can make it vulnerable to certain types of attacks, such as cross-site scripting (XSS).
 As a result, this flow is typically not recommended for applications that require high security.